nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Figure 1.
 State diagram for registration requests

 Pending – a registration request has been submitted from a security server.
 From this state, the request can move to the following states.
-- “Approved”, if the registration request is approved in the central server (see 7.4, 7.5 and 8.3).
+- “Approved”, if the registration request is approved in the Central Server (see 7.4, 7.5 and 8.3).
 The association between the objects of the registration request has been created.
-- “Rejected”, if the registration request is declined in the central server (see 7.4, 7.5 and 8.3).
+- “Rejected”, if the registration request is declined in the Central Server (see 7.4, 7.5 and 8.3).
 - “Revoked”.
   - Registration request received from a security server are automatically revoked by deletion requests sent from the security server for the same object that was submitted for registration with the registration request.